Skogix/Skogix-dev-backup/README.md

 ## Communication Protocols

-The system will establish two primary communication protocols: one between the user and the AI Manager, and another for the AI Manager to issue orders to other AI agents.
+The system will establish two primary communication protocols:

+1. **AI-to-AI Communication:** Utilize YAML as the standard protocol for defining rules, configurations, and data exchange between AI agents.
+This ensures a structured and machine-readable format that facilitates seamless integration and coordination among agents.

+2. **AI-to-Human Communication:** Use Markdown for documentation, logs, and reports intended for human users.
+This format is user-friendly and widely supported, making it ideal for conveying information to users and developers.

 Further details and specific technologies for these protocols will be determined as the project progresses.

 ## Architecture and Design